Muen

 FROM ghcr.io/codelabs-ch/muen-mirageos as unikernel

-# compile unikernel
+# configure and compile unikernel

-The assembled Muen system image containing the unikernel subject serving the Muen website is copied out of the final Docker container.
 Because we want the target system to only boot cryptographically verified images, the image is signed using the following command (as described by the iPXE homepage):

 openssl cms -sign -binary -noattr -in muen.iso -signer $SIGN_CERT \